Best Wineries for Wine Tasting in Northern Virginia

 Not many of the wineries in Northern Virginia offer food, but a good number of them provide picnic space and excellent views, so be sure to pack a picnic for lunch.
 Wegmans grocery or the Leesburg Saturday Farmers Market should help you fill the basket with fine foods.

-After a long day of wine tasting (and the requisite follow-up nap), you’ll be ready for a plate of simple, seasonal food and perhaps another glass or two of local wine from The Wine Kitchen in Leesburg.
+After a long day of wine tasting (and the requisite follow-up nap), you’ll be ready for a plate of simple, seasonal food and perhaps taste another glass or two of local wine from The Wine Kitchen in Leesburg.
 For a more elegant dinner, try Patowmack Farm or Goodstone Restaurant.
 And for a less formal affair, hit up Red Fox Tavern for a casual menu and local beer.

 Conclusion